dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 ## Medical stores management

-Again, this chapter should be considered as a recommendation and possible solution which has been tried and tested in the field but which is superseded by national regulations and policies.
+This chapter should be considered as a recommendation and possible solution which has been tried and tested in the field but which needs to be adapted to ensure compliance with national regulations and policies.

-Using the DHIS2 Reat-Time Stock management system requires a high level of discipline and accuracy since the application automatically recalculates the remaining stock balance after every transaction and any mistakes are perpetuated.
+Using the DHIS2 Reat-Time Stock management system requires a high level of discipline and accuracy since the application automatically recalculates the remaining stock balance after every transaction, any mistakes are perpetuated and have to be corrected in the system.

 #### Storage equipment and health care good storage